deanishe/i-sheet-you-not/doc/index.rst

 .. tip::

-    Check out the green demo objects in the workflow for examples of how to use and configure I Sheet You Not.
+    Check out the green demo objects in the workflow for examples of how to use and configure *I Sheet You Not*.

 Use the keyword ``isyn`` to search for an Excel sheet and generate a new workflow based on it.